benhoyt/littlelang/README.md

 `lower(str)` returns a lowercased version of str.

 `print(values...)` prints all values separated by a space and followed by a newline.
-The equivalent of `str()` is called on every value to convert it to a str.
+The equivalent of `str(v)` is called on every value to convert it to a str.

 `range(int)` returns a list of the numbers from 0 through int-1.